mlibrary/umich-lib-ui/www/docs/get-setup.md

 title: Get setup
 ---

-The Design System is intentionally flexible.
-Use it from the start with a new project, incoporate it into an existing project, or use it piece-by-piece based on your needs.
+<lede>The Design System is intentionally flexible.
+Use it from the start with a new project, incoporate it into an existing project, or use it piece-by-piece based on your needs.</lede>

 ## The tech you need to know